 Research

-You can also check out some of my writing and research outputs here.
+You can also check out some of my writing and other research outputs here.

 Research Interests

-Linguistic anthropology / critical discourse analysis / global racial studies / visual studies / multilingualism / decolonial thinking + doing / colonial + postcolonial studies / transnational Asian studies + Global Asias / media studies / critical urban theory / critical perspectives on hybridity / dismantling global white supremacy
+Linguistic anthropology / desire beyond sex & sexuality / critical discourse analysis / environmental anthropology & ecocriticism / linguistic & historical geography / global racial studies / image & visual studies / multilingualism / decolonial thinking & doing / colonial & postcolonial studies / transnational Asian studies & Global Asias / media studies / critical urban theory / critical perspectives on hybridity / critical theory / dismantling global white supremacy

 Current Research

-Image and the Total Utopia: Scaling Raciolinguistic Belonging in Singapore
+Image and the Total Utopia: Desiring Distinction in Multiracial, Multilingual Singapore

 Doing Being Other in Global Singapore